FREQUENTLY ASKED QUESTIONS

 - Complete the ADN application, using the Checklist of Program Requirements as a guide.

-- Attach all required transcripts, test results, and certifications to the online application form.
+- Attach all required transcripts, test results, and certifications to the application packet.
 It is the student’s responsibility to provide all necessary documents.
 The Nursing program does not have access to any transcripts.
 You must provide the documents with your application.

 NURSING PROGRAM ESSENTIAL FUNCTIONS